 “Who Else Wants To Win

 Guess who won last month’s Trivia Question?
 I’m pleased to announce the lucky winner of last month’s quiz.
-And the winner is…drum roll please: Bob Salinas was the first person to correctly answer my quiz question.
+And the winner is…drum roll please: Norman Black was the first person to correctly answer my quiz question.

 Brain Teaser Answer:

 Salt and pepper

 Q. How do I find the right house for me?

 A. Make a wish list of everything you would like to have in a new house.
 Then make a list of everything you don’t like in your current home.
 These two lists will give you a good idea of where to start, and help you analyze your needs.

 Buying a home requires making some compromises.
 You may not get everything you want, but make sure to get what you need.
 For example, when buying a home, the neighborhood should be your main consideration.
 Is the house in a neighborhood that you like and feel safe?
 Will you have a reasonable commute to work?
 Does it have a good school system?
 (Not only is this important if you have children; it will impact the resale value of your home down the road.)
 Does the area have the amenities that you’re looking for (parks, stores, and library) within a few miles?

 Want to learn more?
 Ask for my Free Consumer Report called “8 Secrets For Saving Thousands When Buying.”
 I’ll send a copy right over to you.

 Do you have a question related to real estate or home ownership?
 Please call me at 832-721-0442.
 Perhaps I’ll feature your question in my next issue!